The Mini Yorkshire Aussie is a hybrid of the Miniature Australian Shepherd and the Yorkshire Terrier.

 Long daily walks, playing and romping in the dog park or the fenced back yard, games of fetch and Frisbee, earth dog games, agility and obedience training are some great ways to keep him properly exercised and occupied.

-Because of his activity levels, he may not be the best choice for apartments or condos, unless you’re totally committed to assuring he gets appropriate daily exercise.
+Because of his activity levels, he may not be the best choice for apartments or condos, unless you’re committed to assuring he gets appropriate daily exercise.
 This dog can bark a lot.

 Depending on which parent breed has the most influence in your Mini Yorkshire Aussie, he may or may not tolerate temperature extremes.